Images provided by Maps.Me and Discover Nikkei.

 Tak Fudenna Memorial Stadium is a highlight of Washington High School.
 The stadium hosts the sports teams of all the high schools in the Fremont Unified School District.
 Tak Fudenna’s name is proudly emblazoned at the top of the entrance to the arena.
 But who was Tak Fudenna and why was this stadium dedicated to him?

-Takeo Fudenna, nicknamed “Tak,” was a second-generation Japanese-American and Washington High School graduate in the Class of 1939.
+Takeo Fudenna, nicknamed “Tak,” was a second-generation Japanese-American who was born in 1921.
+He graduated from Washington High School as a part of the Class of 1939.
 He was also a farmer and resident of Fremont in the early 20th century.
 Fudenna and his two brothers had the largest cauliflower farm in Fremont.
 When World War II happened, by order of Executive Order 9066, Fudenna and his mother were forcibly imprisoned in Utah at the Topaz Internment Camp Site.
 120,000 Japanese-Americans were wrongfully imprisoned during this time, and 1,862 of them died.
 His prized farm, along with many others belonging to Japanese-Americans, was confiscated.
 On his experiences at the concentration camp, Fudenna said “When it’s over, it’s over.
 Just plow it under.”
 Fudenna’s future wife, Sachi, was also at the same concentration camp as him, but they did not meet each other until they both returned from the war.
 In an interview with California Superior Court Judge Johnny Gogo, Sachi said that she remembered that Fudenna had a red Corvette and thought he was rich because he had a nice car.
 Their parents would not let them go alone on dates, so Michi and Fudenna’s younger sister Irene would pile in the backseat on road trips around the Bay with the top down as much as possible.

 Fudenna family outside of Tak Fudenna Memorial Stadium.